 Family Hiking in Arches National Park

 The Colorado and Green rivers are responsible for helping carve the winding landscapes that define the Moab terrain, and there’s no better way to see the sculpted walls of the Colorado Plateau than up close and personal in a river raft.
-While rafting trips on the Green River typically close by the fall season, guided trips on the Colorado don’t end until late October, once water levels get too low.
-Fall is a preferred time of year for many three-day weekend visitors to take a trip down the storied river, as the later months offer a more mellow experience, without the extreme thrills that can come with tumultuous summertime rapids.
-Enjoy a rafting trip at a (relatively) leisure pace, giving you more time to admire the red rock pinnacles, wildlife and petroglyphs visible near the river’s edge.
+While rafting trips on the Green River typically close by the fall season, guided trips on the Colorado don’t end until water levels get too low in late October.
+Fall is the preferred time of year for many three-day weekend visitors to take a trip down the storied river, as the later months offer a mellower experience without the extreme thrills that often come with tumultuous summertime rapids.
+Enjoy a rafting trip at a (relatively) leisure pace, giving you more time to admire the red rock pinnacles, wildlife, and petroglyphs visible near the river’s edge.
 Rafting tours vary in length from a few hours long to multi-day trips.

 Cover More Ground on a Mountain Bike

 There’s a lot to see in Moab’s immense wilderness, and renting a mountain bike (at any number of outdoor retailers on Main Street) might be the solution to exploring as much backcountry as possible on your weekend getaway.
 Seasoned mountain bikers come from far and wide to enjoy Moab’s endless trail systems, but mountain biking is accessible for people of all experience levels, particularly when visiting with such pleasant temperatures.
 Are you traveling with a group with varying mountain biking experience?
 Check out the Bar-M Loop, a scenic, accessible beginner trail that’s open year-round and connects to several more advanced trails, should the experienced biker in the group wish to break off to conquer more technical terrain.

 Mountain Biking on the Klondike Bluff Trail near Moab